memgraph/docs/docs/database-functionalities/streams/kafka-streams.md

 ```

 The result contains the most important information about the existing streams,
-e.g.: its name, topics it is subscribed to, etc.
+e.g., its name, topics it is subscribed to, etc.

 ## Check if the stream is working

-Maybe at first, you don't want to run the stream in the background, but see the
+Maybe at first, you don't want to run the stream in the background but see the
 actual result of the transformation.
 This can be handy when implementing a
 transformation.
-To achieve that we can use the `CHECK STREAM` query.
+To achieve that, we can use the `CHECK STREAM` query.
 This query
-will consume the message from the last committed offset, but won't commit the
+will consume the message from the last committed offset but won't commit the
 offsets.
-That means you are free to play around with it, it won't have any
+That means you are free to play around with it, and there won't be any
-permanent effect.
-For a freshly created stream. there is probably no committed
+permanent effects.
+For a freshly created stream.
+There is probably no committed
 offset, so the `CHECK STREAM` query will wait for new messages.
 By default, the
 query will wait `30000` milliseconds (`30` seconds) and after that, it will
 throw a timeout exception.
 To give us some more time, use a larger timeout,